 Give your kids the important experience of learning how to cook as well as tasting foods from different cultures.

-I recommend you get a laminated world map to put up in your school room or area.
-Your kids should be referring to it every time they study a new country and also when practicing the geography songs.
-I chose this one because it’s very kid friendly and has some fun extras on it like the solar system, wonders of the world, resources, etc.
+I recommend you get a world map to put up in your school room or area.
+Your kids should be referring to it every time they study a new country and when practicing the geography songs.
+Choose whichever one you like.

 |Geography from A to Z: A Picture Glossary|